How Good is Post-Hoc Watermarking With Language Model Rephrasing?: Method

 Operating in a post-hoc setting offers more flexibility than in-generation watermarks, which must comply with live-serving constraints such as latency, memory, and decoding speed~\citep{dathathri2024scalable}.
 Here, we can use large or small models, run higher temperatures or beam search instead of simple sampling, and even employ multi-candidate selection like WaterMax~\citep{giboulot2024watermax}, as a function of available compute and quality targets.
 We detail the specific higher-compute decoding (and detecting) methods we test below.

 \paragraph{\textbf{Beam search for watermarking.}} We use a beam search approach to improve the quality-detectability trade-off.
-Specifically, we maintain $B$ candidate sequences and expands each beam with $V$ candidates sampled from the watermarked probability distribution $\mathbf{p}_{\text{wm}}(\cdot \mid x_{<t})$, which is derived by applying the watermarking scheme (e.g., Maryland, SynthID, DIPMark, MorphMark) to the base model's logits.
+Specifically, we maintain $B$ candidate sequences and expand each beam with $V$ candidates sampled from the watermarked probability distribution $\mathbf{p}_{\text{wm}}(\cdot \mid x_{<t})$, which is derived by applying the watermarking scheme (e.g., Maryland, SynthID, DIPMark, MorphMark) to the base model's logits.
 To select the top-$B$ beams at each step, we score candidates using log-probability under a reference distribution.
 We explore two scoring variants: \emph{unbiased scoring} uses the original model probabilities $\mathbf{p}_{\text{orig}}(\cdot \mid x_{<t})$ to favor sequences with lower perplexity relative to the base model, prioritizing text quality; \emph{biased scoring} uses the watermarked probabilities $\mathbf{p}_{\text{wm}}(\cdot \mid x_{<t})$ to favor sequences that are most probable under the watermarked distribution, potentially yielding stronger watermark signals.
 We note that the latter was also explored for generation-time watermarking in~\citep{kirchenbauer2023reliability}.
 For candidate generation, we consider both deterministic beam search (selecting top-$V$ tokens by $\mathbf{p}_{\text{wm}}$) and stochastic beam search (sampling $V$ tokens from $\mathbf{p}_{\text{wm}}$).

-\paragraph{\textbf{Multi-candidate selection with Wateremax~\citep{giboulot2024watermax}}} Rephrasing is done chunk by chunk of $L$ tokens.
+\paragraph{\textbf{Multi-candidate selection with WaterMax~\citep{giboulot2024watermax}}.} Rephrasing is done chunk by chunk, with chunks of $L$ tokens.
 For each chunk, we generate $m$ candidates $\{\tilde{y}^{(1)}, \dots, \tilde{y}^{(m)}\}$ \textit{without} applying any logit bias.
 We then select the candidate that naturally maximizes the watermark score: $y^* = \arg\max_{y} \text{Score}_{\text{wm}}(y)$.
 This method is ``distortion-free'' regarding the sampling distribution but is typically infeasible in standard API usage due to cost (generating $L$ times more tokens per chunk).

 \paragraph{\textbf{Entropy-aware detection.}} At detection time, we compute the entropy $H_t$ of the model's predicted distribution at each token position $t$ in the watermarked text $H_t = - \sum_{v \in \V} p_t(v) \log p_t(v)$ where $p_t(v)$ is the model probability for token $v$ given the prefix up to $t-1$ in the watermarked text.
 We then apply an entropy filter: a token is included in the watermark score only if $H_t$ exceeds a chosen threshold $\tau$, similar to what is done in~\citet{lee2023wrote} for code.
 This focuses detection on high-entropy positions, where watermarking is more effective, and ignores low-entropy tokens.
 All entropy computations are performed on the watermarked text, as the original text is not available at detection time.
 As a result, these entropy values differ from those at generation-time, when the model was conditioned.